Click on the button with your camper's program name to download their packing list!

 How many girls will attend?

-Due to our herd size, Horse Camp has a capacity for 14 girls total.
+Each week of Horse Camp has a capacity for 21 girls maximum.

 How many girls can be in the same cabin together?